Kickstart in Azure

 - On the far right of one of your subnets, click the arrow down next to

-and clickSubnet generic image
+Deleteand clickSubnet generic image

 This image will contain the PXE information required to deploy any VM.
-If you use any Capsule servers, make sure you select a subnet that has the sameHTTPBoot Capsule
+If you use any Capsule servers, make sure you select a subnet that has the sameHTTPBoot Capsule.
+Even though the image is labeled subnet specific, the only information contained is the satellite/capsule server url.

 Download GParted so we can clone the ISO to the "disk"